GII/emdb_core/README.md

 ```
 colcon build --symlink-install
 ```
-This package constitutes the execution middleware of the cognitive architecture.
+This repository constitutes the execution middleware of the e-MDB cognitive architecture.
 To get full functionality, it's required to add to the ROS workspace, at least, other packages that include the cognitive nodes, the cognitive processes, the experiment configuration and the interface that connects the architecture with a real or a simulated environment.
 Therefore, to use the first version of the architecture implemented by GII, these repositories need to be cloned into the workspace:
-- _emdb_cognitive_nodes_gii_.
+- [_emdb_cognitive_nodes_gii_](https://github.com/GII/emdb_cognitive_nodes_gii).
 Reference implementation for the main cognitive nodes.
-- _emdb_cognitive_processes_gii_.
+- [_emdb_cognitive_processes_gii_](https://github.com/GII/emdb_cognitive_processes_gii).
 Reference implementation for the main cognitive processes.
-- _emdb_discrete_event_simulator_gii_.
+- [_emdb_discrete_event_simulator_gii_](https://github.com/GII/emdb_discrete_event_simulator_gii).
 Implementation of a discrete event simulator used in many experiments.
-- _emdb_experiments_gii_.
+- [_emdb_experiments_gii_](https://github.com/GII/emdb_experiments_gii).
 Configuration files for experiments.

-In these packages is included an example experiment with the discrete event simulator in which the Policies, the Goal and the World Model are defined in the beginning, the objective being to create the corresponding PNodes and CNodes, which allow the Goal to be achieved effectively by the simulated robot.
+In these respositories is included an example experiment with the discrete event simulator in which the Policies, the Goal and the World Model are defined in the beginning, the objective being to create the corresponding PNodes and CNodes, which allow the Goal to be achieved effectively by the simulated robot.

 The Goal, called ObjectInBoxStandalone, consists of introducing a cylinder into a box correctly.
 For that, the robot can use, in a World Model called GripperAndLowFriction, the following policies:
 - Grasp object: use one of the two grippers to grasp an object